 And then there is the fish.
 The fresh fish in Lanzarote is outstanding.
 I generally ordered fish of the day for most meals.
 Most restaurants will serve the fish whole, fillet it for you and add in some wrinkled potatoes.

-Sea Bream is quite popular – some of the fish unique to the area which you may want to try are barracuda, wreckfish and blue butterfish.
+Sea Bream is quite popular – some fish unique to the area which you may want to try are barracuda, wreckfish, and blue butterfish.

-Limpets are molluscs that come in their own shell and are quite popular on the island.
-In restaurants they are generally served, of course, with mojo.
+Limpets are mollusks that come in their own shell and are quite popular on the island.
+In restaurants, they are generally served, of course, with mojo.
 Limpets come in both black and white.

 I had never tasted Limpets before.
 I didn’t mind them – they reminded me of escargot as a comparable taste.
 Quite frankly everything tastes good with mojo on it.